chrisb09/ibus/README.md

 decodes all files in the source directory and stores the decoded files in the target directory.
 An additional parameter `--delete` results in all source files being deleted after they are encoded or decoded.

-**:warning: Do NOT use --delete unless you know what you are doing!**
+**:warning: Do not use --delete unless you know what you are doing!**

+## Further information:

+Images have a maximal size of 4000x4000.
+With ARGB colors every image can store at most 64MByte.
+Larger files are split up in parts.
+Folder structures in the original files are not present in the image representation, however they are restored at the decoding step.

+The used format should result in no data loss when using certain image based cloud solutions.